chainHero/heroes-service/README.md

 ### a.
 Docker

-The required **version for docker is 1.12 or greater**, this version is already available in the package manager of Ubuntu.
+The required **version for docker is 1.12 or greater**, this version is already available in the package manager on Ubuntu.
 Just install it with this command line:

 ```
 sudo apt install docker.io
 ```

 In addition, we need **docker-compose 1.8+** to manage multiple containers at one.
-You can also use your package manage that hold the right version:
+You can also use your package manager that hold the right version:

 ```
 sudo apt install docker-compose